nf-core/modules/README.md

     3. [`./tests/software/fastqc/main.nf`](https://github.com/nf-core/modules/blob/master/tests/software/fastqc/main.nf)

         Every module MUST have a test workflow.
 This file will define one or more Nextflow `workflow` definitions that will be used to unit test the output files created by the module.
-By default, one `workflow` definition will be added but please feel free to add as many as possible so we can ensure that the module works on different dataypes / parameters e.g. separate `workflow` for single-end and paired-end data.
+By default, one `workflow` definition will be added but please feel free to add as many as possible so we can ensure that the module works on different data types / parameters e.g. separate `workflow` for single-end and paired-end data.

         Minimal test data required for your module may already exist within this repository, in which case you may just have to change a couple of paths in this file - see the [Test data](#test-data) section for more info and guidelines for adding new standardised data if required.